ngodinhloc/symfony-product/README.md

 #### 4. Create a virtual host for the project

-Open "WAMP" service and create a virtual host name "brighte-test" pointing to "C:\wamp\www\brighte-test\public" Make sure that you have Apache module "rewrite_module" on then you can access the project at
+Open "WAMP" service and create a virtual host name "brighte-test" pointing to "C:\wamp\www\brighte-test\public" Make sure that you have Apache module "rewrite_module" on, then you can access the project at

 http://bright-test/product/list/